ttalvitie/browservice/README.md

 ### Running the Browservice proxy

-This section provides instructions for running the Browservice proxy server using prebuilt binaries that are available on the [Releases page](https://github.com/ttalvitie/browservice/releases); these binaries bundle all the required dependencies.
+This section provides instructions for running the Browservice proxy server on [Linux](#linux) or [Windows](#windows) using prebuilt binary bundles that are available on the [Releases page](https://github.com/ttalvitie/browservice/releases).
 If you want to build Browservice from source instead of using prebuilt binaries, you can follow the instructions in [BUILD.md](BUILD.md).

-## Linux
+#### Linux

 The AppImage is the easiest way to get the Browservice proxy server running on Linux starting from version 0.9.2.2, and it should work directly on any up-to-date Linux distribution for the x86_64, ARM or ARM64 CPU architecture.